8THE LOOP MACRO

 Numeric Iteration

-You can, of course, iterated over number ranges.
+You can, of course, iterate over number ranges.
 You can run the loop body a fixed number of times with :repeat:

 (loop :repeat 3